Glaucoma is a group of eye conditions that can damage the optic nerve. This nerve sends the images you see to your brain.

 - Most people have no symptoms.

-- Slow loss of side (peripheral) vision (also called tunnel vision).
+- Slow loss of side (peripheral) vision (also called tunnel vision) is the main type of vision loss.

 - Advanced glaucoma can lead to blindness.